aarushi26-sys/cp2/README.md

 - Melee weapons can only be used a total number of** 3 times** and also cause cost some health of the player using it.
 -  Each player will also get a total of 3 health shots which restore health **upto 25 points.**
 -  Only **one** weapon/health shot can be used in a move.
+- Each weapon or meelee will decrease the health points of the other player but will also lower your health points.

 ------------